abduljawwad/online-store/README.md

 ### Also, deleting a review or description becomes possible without touching the product table

+### Eager loading of reviews and description when calling getAllProducts.

 ## Pre-Requisites

 Please ensure you have the following softwares installed & setup before proceeding further: